Sparkierkan7/more_explosives_mod/README.md

 It will be much easier if you use [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) which lets you see items and their recipes easier.
 Currently you can't see firework table recipes using roughly enough items.

 ## Fireworks Table Recipes
-Used to upgrade or change explosives like bombs.
+Used to upgrade or change explosives.
-Hold the item you want to change in your main hand and hold the item that will be used to change it in your offhand.
+Hold the item you want to change in your main hand and hold the item that will be used to change it in your offhand and right click.

 Gunpowder Bomb:
   - Fuse: extends length of fuse by 5 ticks.
   - Shears (Wont get consumed): removes 5 ticks from fuse.
   - Redstone: makes it so the bomb will start ticking after it has hit the ground.
-  - Gunpowder: increases explosion power by 0.0625, with a maximum of 4.0.
+  - Gunpowder: increases explosion power by 0.25, with a maximum of 4.0.

 Gunpowder Pack:
   - Fuse: extends length of fuse by 5 ticks.
   - Shears (Wont get consumed): removes 5 ticks from fuse.
   - Redstone: makes it so the bomb will start ticking after it has hit the ground.
-  - Gunpowder: increases explosion power by 0.0625, with a maximum of 4.0.
+  - Gunpowder: increases explosion power by 0.25, with a maximum of 7.0.

 Gunpowder Bomb (Shrapnel):
+  - Fuse: extends length of fuse by 5 ticks.
+  - Shears (Wont get consumed): removes 5 ticks from fuse.
+  - Redstone: makes it so the bomb will start ticking after it has hit the ground.

+Incendiary Bomb:
   - Fuse: extends length of fuse by 5 ticks.
   - Shears (Wont get consumed): removes 5 ticks from fuse.
   - Redstone: makes it so the bomb will start ticking after it has hit the ground.